Are Your Grocery Shopping Habits Costing You Money?

 Considered a somewhat dated method of knowing the high and lows of food pricing, price books are still a very valuable tool for some couponers.
 In our article, "Price Books - The Easy Tool for Saving Money," we explain in detail about how and why people use them and how to create your own.
 There are also templates that you can use to get started.

 The Internet and Networking

-With the growth of online couponing forums and discussion groups, more couponers are turning to the Internet to find pricing information and to discuss pricing with each other.
-There are several online sites that keep shoppers informed on when products are on sale and some include the percentage of your markdown savings per item.
+With the growth of online couponing forums and discussion groups, more couponers are turning to the internet to find pricing information and to discuss pricing with each other.
+There are several online sites that keep shoppers informed when products are on sale and some include the percentage of your markdown savings per item.

 Also, a fairly new tool for the world of grocery store bargain hunters are the phone applications that offer price comparisons on products by brand and actually help you find the store in your area that has the lowest prices on products.

 We discuss both the internet discussion groups, price-comparison sites and the phone applications in more depth later in Step 8.

-Key Notes to Remember About Effective "Shop to Save" Strategizing:
+Key Notes to Remember About Effective "Shop to Save" Strategies: